tj-actions/changed-files/README.md

           echo "One or more files in the docs folder has changed." echo "List all the files that have changed: ${{ steps.changed-files-specific.outputs.all_changed_files }}"

-  job4:  # Example 4 - Using local .git history
+  job4:  # Example 4 - Using local .git directory
     runs-on: ubuntu-latest  # windows-latest | macos-latest
     name: Test changed-files
     steps: